Posted on April 20, 2017

 “A notable advantage was the ability for us all to be working aligned on the same system and pick up jobs centrally; making our office practices much more flexible and allowing prioritisation of important work.”

-A strategic amalgamation of 5 local firms, Gillespie Gifford & Brown LLP is an established law firm with a service history dating back to the late 18th century.
-The origin of the practice stems from a merge in 1985 between Castle Douglas-based Lidderdale & Gillespie and Patrick Gifford & Co and then a later unite with Adam & AC Brown, Lennons and McGowans during the eighties and nineties.
+A strategic amalgamation of five local firms, Gillespie Gifford & Brown LLP is an established law firm with a service history dating back to the late 18th century.
+The origin of the practice stems from a merger in 1985 between Castle Douglas-based Lidderdale & Gillespie and Patrick Gifford & Co., later united with Adam & AC Brown, Lennons and McGowans during the nineteen eighties and nineties.

-The merging of 4 independent offices created an initial variance in working practices and clerical methods.
-With document production being a significant part of a typical law firm’s requisite, traditional dictation systems were used as standard to create typed documents from a fee-earner’s dictated audio file.
-In the case of Gillespie Gifford & Brown, 3 offices were still using analogue dictation; a traditional yet limiting practice of recording dictated memos and reports on mini-cassettes for handing over to in-house secretaries for transcribing on desktop playback machines.
+The merging of four independent offices created variance in working practices and clerical methods.
+With document production being a significant part of a typical law firm’s requisite, traditional dictation systems were used to create typed documents from fee-earners’ dictated audio files.
+In the case of Gillespie Gifford & Brown, three offices were still using analogue dictation; a traditional yet limiting practice of recording dictated memos and reports on mini-cassettes for hand-over to in-house secretaries for transcribing on desktop playback machines.

-The firm’s secretarial team were also appointed a document processing application with which turned the dictated audio file into a format that allowed quick transcription.
-The Olympus AS-7000 provided clerical assistance with file identification (the fee-earner’s assigned urgency and privacy ratings) in a list-view interface for easy handling of new, pending and archived jobs and the connectivity of the software enabled the administration team to share pending tasks inter-departmentally to maximise staff resources – crucial at busy times.
+For the firm’s secretarial team, Voice Technologies implemented a document processing application that turns dictated audio files into a format that allows fast transcription.
+The Olympus AS-7000 provides clerical assistance with file identification (the fee-earner’s assigned urgency and privacy ratings) in a list-view interface for easy handling of new, pending and archived jobs.
+The connectivity of the software enables the secretarial team in all the firm’s offices to share pending tasks – optimising staff resources especially at busy times.

-Jane and the Gillespie Gifford & Brown team saw measurable benefits in the multi-site document processing solution from Voice Technologies, which allowed more efficient office practices and ultimately, a breakthrough in improving document turnaround periods and quickening response times to clients.
+Gillespie Gifford & Brown has seen measurable benefits in the multi-site document processing solution from Voice Technologies – more efficient office practices and, ultimately, a breakthrough in shortening document turnaround and improving response times to clients.